How to Spend One Perfect Day in Charleston, SC (+Free Printable Itinerary)

 Afternoon: Historic Homes & Scenic Walks

-Stroll Down King Street (free)
+📍Stroll Down King Street (free)

+King Street is a vibrant hub for shopping, dining, and entertainment.
+The buildings here are picture-perfect, similar to the ones on Rainbow Row!
 It is divided into three sections—Lower King for antiques, Middle King for fashion, and Upper King for nightlife & dining.
-This bustling street is a shopping paradise that has something for everyone!

-Lunch at A.W.
+📍Lunch at A.W.
 Shuck’s Seafood Shack ($10-25)

-South of Broad (free)
+📍South of Broad (free)

 Evening: Sunset Views & Sweet Treats

-White Point Garden (free)
+📍White Point Garden (free)

-Dinner & Dessert at Carmella’s ($10-20)
+📍Dinner & Dessert at Carmella’s ($10-20)

 As you walk back towards downtown Charleston, stop by Carmella’s Café & Dessert Bar for dinner, drinks, and dessert.

-Prefer a video version of this list?
+Prefer a video version of this itinerary?

 Download the Free 1-Day Charleston Itinerary